zapodeanu/Community/README.md

  - Spark_APIs_Messages.py - Post messages to rooms
  - Clone this repo and update the file Spark_APIs_init.py with your Spark Token

  - Meraki_APIs.py - How to use Meraki APIs to find an inventory of your network devices, and clients
- - Update the Meraki_APIs_init.py with your organization id and API key
+ - Clone this repo and update the Meraki_APIs_init.py with your organization id and API key